 Abbreviation and Denominations

-As mentioned, the hard currency was only introduced on 1st January 2002, when it replaced are the respective previous currencies of the countries who joined the Eurozone.
+On Jan.
+1, 2002, the euro replaced the respective previous currencies of the countries who joined the Eurozone.
 The European Central Bank might be responsible for the authorization of the issuing of these notes, but the duty of putting the money into circulation rests on the national banks itself.

-The designs and features on the notes are consistent throughout all the Euro-using countries and are available in denominations of EUR 5, 10, 20, 50, 100, 200 and 500.
-Each of the Euro coins has the same common front-sided design, with the exception of certain countries who are allowed to print their individual national designs on the back.
-The technical features such as size, weight and material used are the same.
+The designs and features on the notes are consistent throughout all the euro-using countries and are available in denominations of EUR 5, 10, 20, 50, 100, 200, and 500.
+Each of the euro coins has the same common front-sided design, with the exception of certain countries, which are allowed to print their individual national designs on the back.
+The technical features such as size, weight, and material used are the same.

-With the Euro, there are 8 coin denominations in total, which includes 1, 2, 5, 10, 20, and 50 Cents and 1 and 2 Euro coins.
+There are eight euro coin denominations: 1, 2, 5, 10, 20, and 50 cents and 1 and 2 euro coins.
 The size of the coins increases with their value.
-Not all Eurozone countries use the 1 and 2 cent coins.
-Finland is a prime example.
+Not all Eurozone countries use the 1- and 2-cent coins.
+Finland is an example.

 European Countries Not Using the Euro

-Other European countries have not met the required economic standards to join the Euro, or do not belong to the Eurozone.
-These countries are still using their own currency, so you will need to exchange your funds upon visiting them.
+Other European countries have not met the required economic standards to use the euro or do not belong to the Eurozone.
+These countries are still using their own currency, so you will need to exchange euros when you visit them.
 The countries include: